 RESEARCH QUESTION

-Can short-term trajectories of neoepitopes following initiation of antifibrotic treatment predict therapy-related outcomes including mortality in IPF patients?
+Can short-term trajectories of neoepitopes after initiation of antifibrotic treatment predict therapy-related outcomes, including mortality, in patients with IPF?

 STUDY DESIGN AND METHODS

-203 treatment-naïve IPF patients from two German tertiary centres were prospectively recruited.
-At baseline and within 6 months of nintedanib or pirfenidone treatment, serum concentrations of MMP degraded C-reactive protein (CRPM), collagen III (C3M) and collagen 6 (C6M) fragments, as well as procollagen 6 (PRO-C6) were measured.
-Association of neoepitopes and their longitudinal kinetics (positive/increasing or negative/declining slope) with mortality and progression- and transplant-free survival (PTFS) was analysed.
+Two hundred and three treatment-naive patients with IPF from two German tertiary centers were prospectively recruited.
+At baseline and within 6 months of nintedanib or pirfenidone treatment, serum concentrations of matrix metalloproteinase-degraded C-reactive protein (CRPM), collagen III, and collagen 6 fragments, as well as procollagen 6, were measured.
+Association of neoepitopes and their longitudinal kinetics (positive/increasing or negative/declining slope) with mortality and progression- and transplant-free survival (PTFS) was analyzed.
 Modes of action of anti-fibrotic therapy on neoepitope kinetics were further investigated by cell culture experiments.

 RESULTS

-Patient mean age was 71 years and 20.7% were female.
-After baseline measurements, 50% received nintedanib, 35% pirfenidone and 15% no antifibrotic treatment.
-Patients with a positive CRPM slope treated with nintedanib showed increased 5-year mortality (adj.HR 2.27, P=0.020).
+Patient mean age was 71 years, and 20.7% were female.
+After baseline measurements, 50% received nintedanib, 35% received pirfenidone, and 15% received no antifibrotic treatment.
+Patients with a positive CRPM slope, treated with nintedanib, showed increased 5-year mortality (adjusted hazard ratio, 2.27; P = .020).
 In contrast, PTFS was significantly reduced with positive slopes of all tested neoepitopes.
 The association between positive CRPM slopes and impaired PTFS was confirmed by means of propensity score matching.
-In both cohorts, effects on PTFS were driven by the nintedanib-treated sub-cohort.
-Inter-cohort validation of the association between CRPM slopes and PTFS was evident.
-In cell-culture experiments, nintedanib exclusively modulated CRPM kinetics in human umbilical cord derived endothelial cells, but not IPF-derived fibroblasts.
-This suggests the observed nintedanib/CRPM related effect is partly mediated by endothelial cells.
+In both cohorts, effects on PTFS were driven by the nintedanib-treated subcohort.
+Intercohort validation of the association between CRPM slopes and PTFS was evident.
+In cell-culture experiments, nintedanib exclusively modulated CRPM kinetics in human umbilical vein-derived endothelial cells, but not IPF-derived fibroblasts.
+This suggests that the observed nintedanib/CRPM related effect is partly mediated by endothelial cells.

 INTERPRETATION

-Positive/increasing CRPM serum levels (slopes) were associated with worse 5-year survival in IPF patients treated with nintedanib, but not pirfenidone.
-Nintedanib, but not pirfenidone reduced endothelial CRPM formation in-vitro.
+Our results show that positive/increasing CRPM serum levels (slopes) were associated with worse 5-year survival in patients with IPF treated with nintedanib, but not pirfenidone.
+Nintedanib, but not pirfenidone, reduced endothelial CRPM formation in vitro.